lablup/raftify/README.md

 ### Define your application Raft FSM

-Basically, below 3 methods need to be implemented for the Store.
+Essentially, the following three methods need to be implemented for the `Store`.

+And similarly to `LogEntry`, you need to implement `encode` and `decode`.

-- `apply`: applies a commited entry to the store.
+- `apply`: applies a committed entry to the store.
 - `snapshot`: returns snapshot data for the store.
 - `restore`: applies the snapshot passed as argument.